 You are here

-12 Places to Watch Football in Washington, DC
+13 Places to Watch Football in Washington, DC

-Just steps away from Verizon Center, this Penn Quarter bar screams “Sports Fan Heaven” as soon as you walk in the door.
+Just steps away from Capital One Arena, this Penn Quarter bar screams “Sports Fan Heaven” as soon as you walk in the door.
 The circular bar is outfitted with high-def TVs, so you’ll never have a problem catching game action.
 The jaw-dropping beer list is full of flavors and styles, and you will not want to miss out on spicy chili and garlic glazed wings or the shrimp and crab nachos.
 Happy hour runs from 4 p.m. until closing time on Saturday, and, wait for it: all day on Sunday.

-This gastropub, located in the heart of downtown, provides plenty of craft beer, plenty of hospitality and a food menu plentiful with innovative takes on classic bar dishes (corn and crab hushpuppies, Korean short rib tacos, blue crab mac and cheese).
+This gastropub, located in the heart of Chinatown, provides plenty of craft beer, plenty of hospitality and a food menu plentiful with innovative takes on classic bar dishes (corn and crab hushpuppies, Korean short rib tacos, blue crab mac and cheese).
 Its rustic and open setting is perfect for kicking back and enjoying the big game.

 Originally founded in Chicago (with its staff’s communication becoming the basis of a legendary Saturday Night Live skit), the Billy Goat Tavern is an ideal gathering place to enjoy burgers, beers and ball.
 Neighborhood vibes pervade, with friendly bartenders and even friendlier prices.
-Conveniently located near Union Station, you can watch a game here and feel right at home, even if you’re from out of town.
+Conveniently located near Union Station, you can watch the game here and feel right at home, even if you’re from out of town.